Living Legends (charity): Visit the Living Legends

 For a cost of $15 (adults) or $10 (concession), people can visit the Living Legends on a self-guided tour.
 For an extra $10 visitors can meet and mingle with the Living Legends on daily guided tours at 11.00 a.m. and 2.00 p.m.

-Being based at Woodlands Homestead in Woodlands Historic Park, Living Legends is set in a unique, picturesque location for a family outing or day trip.
-People come to visit the Living Legends in their paddocks, plus see the wild kangaroos, explore the homestead, or just enjoy the magnificent gardens and abundant parklands.
+Based at Woodlands Homestead in Woodlands Historic Park, Living Legends is set in a unique location for a family outing or day trip.
+People come to visit the Living Legends in their paddocks, see the wild kangaroos, explore the homestead, or to enjoy the gardens and abundant parklands.
 Living Legends is also a venue for functions and events, including corporate functions, meetings and weddings.
 The money raised through these activities helps to fund the charitable works of Living Legends.

 Welfare

 Living Legends funds research into equine welfare.

 Research

 Living Legends funds non-invasive research into equine diseases, such as strangles, sweet itch, colic, grass sickness and cardiology.